Engineering of Anyons on M5-Probes via Flux Quantization: Background on Homotopy Theory

 However, under the hood, this construction makes use of a fair bit of model category-theoretic rational-homotopy theory which we do not have space nor inclination to review here (all details in \cite{FSS23-Char}), whence the following should be ignored by readers without serious background in (rational) homotopy theory --- or else taken as motivation to learn it!
 (Start at \cite[\S 1]{FSS23-Char}.) \;\; Here is how it goes:

 {\bf Fundamental theorem of homotopy theory.} Regarding (classifying) spaces up to (weak) homotopy equivalence means equivalently to regard them as their {\it $\infty$-groupoids} (Kan simplicial sets) $\mathrm{Sing}(-)$ of points, paths, 2-paths, etc., in that there is a Quillen equivalence \cite[Ex.
+1.13]{FSS23-Char}

-1.13]{FSS23-Char} Sending simplicial sets to their dgc-algebras of simplex-wise $\mathcolor{purple}{\mathbb{Q}}$-polynomial differential forms (``piecewise linear'', PL) is the left adjoint in a Quillen adjunction \cite[Prop.
+{\bf Fundamental theorem of dg-algebraic rational homotopy theory.} Sending simplicial sets to their dgc-algebras of simplex-wise $\mathcolor{purple}{\mathbb{Q}}$-polynomial differential forms (``piecewise linear'', PL) is the left adjoint in a Quillen adjunction \cite[Prop.
 5.5]{FSS23-Char}

 whose derived adjunction-unit models rationalization of (connected, nilpotent, $\mathbb{Q}$-finite) homotopy types $\hotype{A}$ \cite[Prop.
 5.6]{FSS23-Char}.

 {\bf For $\mathbb{R}$-rational homotopy.} The analogous Quillen adjunction with $\mathcolor{purple}{\mathbb{R}}$-polynomial forms